Rafael7-costa/Analise-Rede-de-Cafeteria/README.md

 ![Análise 7](img/7.png)
 ![Análise 8](img/8.png)

-Foi utilizado a Correlação de Spearman para medir a força entre os elementos
+Foi utilizado a Correlação de Spearman para medir a força entre os elementos (quanto mais próximo de 1 maior a correção entre as variáveis)

 ![Análise 9](img/9.png)